adonisjs/adonisjs.com/content/blog_posts/articles/whats-coming-next-adonisjs-6.md

 summary: Our latest experimentation and future iterations for AdonisJS 6
 ---

-We just released AdonisJS 6 with a ton of new features and improvements.
+We have just released AdonisJS 6 with a ton of new features and improvements.
 This release was a big milestone for us as we have been working on it for the last year.
-But we are not done yet and still have a lot of things to share with you.
-In order to finally release AdonisJS 6, we had to put on hold a few ideas that we were working on.
-Now that AdonisJS 6 is out, we will be able to focus on them again.
+But we are not done yet and still got lots of ideas in the pipeline.

+In order to finally release AdonisJS 6, we had to put on hold some ideas that we have been experimenting with.
+Now that AdonisJS 6 is out, our immediate focus is going to be on stabilizing it, fixing bugs and improving the documentation and migration guide.
+But we'll soon be able to get back to our ideas.

-We spent a lot of time experimenting with new ideas and features this year.
-Some of them are already in pretty good state, while others are still being worked on.
-In this article, I will share some of them.
+This year, we've spent a lot of time testing new ideas and features.
+Some of them are already in pretty good state, while others are still being thought and worked on.
+In this article, I'm going to share some of those ideas.

-**Please, do not expect any release dates or timelines.
-We will share more details about them when we are ready.**
+**Please, do not expect or ask for any release dates or timelines.
+We will share more details when we are ready.**

 ## Migrating last few packages to AdonisJS 6

-There are a few packages that we still need to migrate to AdonisJS 6.
-Can't commit on a specific date but expect them to be migrated in the next few weeks :
+First focus will be to migrate the last few packages to AdonisJS 6.
+We can't commit on a specific date, but expect them to be migrated in the next few weeks :

 - Drive
 - Limiter